 Tempozan Giant Ferris wheel – save 100 yen per visit

-Spa World – save 200 yen per visit
+Spa World (the hot springs park that saved our last trip) – save 200 yen per visit

 Osaka Duck Tour – save 200 yen per visit